Spleeding1/django-basetestcase/FunctionalTestCase.md

 than the given element.
 - is_to_the_right_of: Tests that the button's `location[x]`<br />
 is greater than the given element.
-- _type: Tests the button type.
+- \_type: Tests the button type.
+- attrs: Tests other attributes for the button.

 ```python
 my_button = self.get_button_test(